dotgears/DefoldExtension_DrawPixelsAGG/README.md

+## About Anti-Grain Geometry Library (AGG)

+AGG is a 2D, open source rendering library written by Maxim Shemanarev in C++.
+It is not fully a graphic library - in other words it is a rendering engine that produdces pixel images in meory from some vectorial data.

+Key advantages of AGG includes Anti-Aliasing and Subpixel Accuracy rendering, and high quality, high performance with lightweight design and flexibility.
+For more information, please visit [the AGG Project](http://agg.sourceforge.net/antigrain.com/index.html) Website.

 # DrawPixels

-[Defold](https://defold.com/) Native extension for drawing pixels and simple geometry into texture buffer.
+[Defold](https://defold.com/) native extension for drawing pixels and simple geometry into texture buffer.
 Functions from the original AGG (written in C++) has been exposed to Lua to use in Defold.
+The current version is build based on [AGG 2.6](https://github.com/ghaerr/agg-2.6) by Gregory Haerr.

 ## To install the library: